 - Plugins to Maximize Lead Generation

-However, when you’re first starting out, it’s best to stick to a few basic options.
-This will keep you from getting confused or cluttering up your site with unnecessary features.
+When you’re first starting, it’s best to stick to a few basic options.
+This can help keep you from getting confused or cluttering your site with unnecessary features.

-You can think of Jetpack as several plugins in one, as it contains plenty of functionality in a single package:
+You can think of Jetpack as several plugins in one, as it contains a lot of functionality in a single package:

-However, to quickly summarize, Jetpack gives options for improving your site’s security, optimizing its performance, sharing your posts on social media, and much more.
+To quickly summarize, Jetpack gives options for improving your site’s security, optimizing its performance, sharing posts on social media, and much more.
 Best of all, Jetpack is totally free, although it offers premium plans that add even more features.

-The next plugin deals with something that concerns all sites but is especially pertinent for blogs: spam.
-To help ensure that spambots can’t take over your site, you’ll need a plugin to deter them.
-The best option for the job is Akismet Anti-Spam:
+The next plugin deals with something that everyone on the internet deals with, but is especially pertinent for blogs: spam.
+To deter spambots from trying to take over your site, you want the best option for the job: Akismet Anti-Spam:

-You’ll also want to consider a plugin like VaultPress:
+Next, let’s consider a plugin like Jetpack VaultPress:

-This lets you create real-time backups, which are copies of your site.
-This can be incredibly useful if something goes wrong with your blog, such as if a hacker successfully attacks it or it breaks and you can’t access your content.
-In those situations, you can simply revert your blog to a previous backup to avoid losing data.
+This lets you create real-time backups, which are saved copies of your site.
+This can be incredibly useful if something goes wrong with your blog and you can’t access your content.
+In those situations, you can revert your blog to a previous backup to avoid losing data.

-And deal alert: VaultPress is included for free with our DreamPress Plus and Pro plans.
+And deal alert: Jetpack VaultPress is included for free with our DreamPress Plus and Pro plans.

-Naturally, there are many more plugins that can help you out and we’ll discuss more of them later in this article.
-For the time being, however, these should get your site started on the right foot.
+Naturally, there are many more plugins that can help you out, but these should get your site started on the right foot!

 Step 4: Write Your First Blog Post

-Next, it’s time to start thinking about your content.
-It’s usually smart to have at least a few posts ready to go when the blog launches.
+Now it’s time to start thinking about content!
+It’s usually wise to have at least a few posts ready to go when your blog launches.

 With this tool, you can search for keywords related to your blog to see what your audience is interested in.
 For example, if you enter the keyword “men’s fashion,” you’ll see that popular keywords include “stylish shirts for men” and “men’s summer clothes.”

 You can then consider how to write blog posts that are optimized for these terms (something we’ll look more at later).
-Once you’ve found the right keywords, you can start writing your first post.
-However, you may want to familiarize yourself with Gutenberg first.
+Once you’ve found the right keywords, you can begin writing your first post!

 To get started, access your admin dashboard and click on Posts > Add New:

 Here, you can start putting together your post.
-We’ve previously written a comprehensive guide to writing quality blog posts, so we recommend you check it out.
-We’ll go through some of the basics here as well.
+We’ve previously written a comprehensive guide to writing quality blog posts, but we’ll go through some of the basics here as well.

-First off, you’ll want to set an attention-grabbing post title.
+To begin with, you want to choose an attention-grabbing post title.
 The key to creating a snappy headline is to make it informative and specific.
-You’ll want to describe the article’s contents while keeping it concise.
+You’ll want to describe the article’s contents while still keeping it concise.

-Next, you can start adding your body text by typing into the main paragraph block:
+Next, you can start adding your body text by typing in the main paragraph block:

-When you’re writing, you’ll find several relevant options in the right-hand sidebar:
+When you’re writing, you’ll find several options in the right-hand sidebar:

-These settings will differ depending on the type of content you’re currently working on.
+These settings will differ depending on the type of content you’re currently creating.
 You can add images and other media to your post by placing a dedicated block in the editor:

 For example, selecting an Image block will let you upload a new image file or choose an existing one from your Media Library:

 When you’ve completed your post, you can add the finishing touches.
-For instance, you can assign it one or more Categories and Tags.
+Consider assigning your post one or more Categories and Tags.
 These help you organize each post based on its type and topic.

-You can also set how and when you want the post to appear on your site, if you’d like to delay its publication.
-You can also choose its visibility, which determines who can see it, or simply save it as a draft to continue working on it later.
+If you’d like to change how and when the post appears on your site, you can choose to delay its publication.
+You can also select the post visibility, which determines who can see it, or you can simply save it as a draft if you want to continue working on it later.

-There are many ways that you can boost the success of your blog posts.
-As we mentioned earlier, it’s important to create engaging headlines.
-It’s also a good idea to incorporate images, video, and other media.
-This can help make your posts more interactive and interesting, as well as break up long blocks of text.
+There are several ways to boost the success of your blog posts.
+As we mentioned earlier, it’s important to create engaging headlines and incorporate images, videos, and other media.
+These elements can help make your posts more interactive and interesting while breaking up long blocks of text.

-However, there are some additional strategies you can use to improve the readability of your posts.
-For example, consider incorporating bullet and number lists.
+You can use additional strategies to improve your posts’ readability — For example, consider incorporating bullet and number lists.
 People love lists!
-If you can structure your blog post in the form of a list, it will make it much easier to read and digest.
-Plus, it’s just another way to add some visual interest to your post.
+If you can structure your blog post as a list, it will make it much easier to digest.
+Plus, it’s another way to add visual interest to your post.

-It’s also a smart idea to choose topics that you’re passionate about.
-Your readers will be able to tell that you’re genuinely interested in the topic, and this can make them more engaged with your content.
+Choosing topics you’re passionate about is also a smart idea.
+Your readers will be able to tell when you’re genuinely interested in your niche, which can make them more engaged with your content.

-Also, your readers want to get to know you, so don’t be afraid to be personal in your blog posts.
+Also, your readers will want to get to know you, so don’t be afraid to be personal in your blog posts.
 Share your thoughts and feelings on the topic, and let your personality shine through.
-This can help build trust and add a human touch that resonates with your audiences in ways that might not otherwise be possible.
+This helps build trust and adds a human touch that will resonate with your audience.

 Step 5: Optimize Your Posts for Search Engines

-There are a handful of measures you can take to help boost the success of your blog.
-Let’s explore some of the ways you can optimize your posts for visitors and search engines.
+We’re not done yet — There are still a handful of measures you can take to help boost the success of your blog.
+Let’s explore ways you can optimize your posts for visitors and search engines.

-We previously discussed the importance of keyword research when it comes to finding topic ideas.
-Keywords are phrases that users enter into search engines to find what they’re looking for.
-By optimizing your posts for specific keywords, you can increase the likelihood that they’ll appear when users search for them.
+Earlier, we discussed the importance of keyword research when finding topic ideas.
+Keywords are phrases that people enter into search engines to find what they’re looking for.
+Optimizing your posts for specific keywords can increase the likelihood that they’ll appear when users search for them.

 This is also known as Search Engine Optimization (SEO) and is vital for increasing traffic and visibility for your blog.
-SEO involves a number of tasks, including (but not limited to) increasing your site’s speed and getting backlinks from other sites.
+SEO involves several tasks, including (but not limited to) increasing your site’s speed and getting backlinks from other sites.

 Yoast SEO is a freemium plugin that adds a new section to your WordPress editor:

-Here, you can set a ‘keyphrase’ for your post, which is the keyword you want to optimize it for.
-Once you’ve done that, Yoast will show you in real time how well-optimized the post is, giving you specific advice on how you can improve it:
+Here, you can set a ‘keyphrase’ for your post, which is the keyword you want to optimize for.
+Once you’ve done that, Yoast will show you in real-time how well-optimized the post is, giving you specific advice on how to improve it:

 Yoast SEO also lets you add a meta description, which is a snippet of text that appears alongside the post in search results.
-By adding a description and following these guidelines, your posts will be likely to rank higher in relevant search results.
+By adding a description and following these guidelines, your posts are more likely to rank higher in relevant search results.